-CODE OF ORDINANCES

-Altering Code 1-9

-Catchlines of sections 1-3

-Certain ordinances and resolutions not affected by Code 1-10

-Code does not affect prior offenses, rights, etc. 1-11

-County seal 1-12

-Definitions and rules of construction; generally 1-2

-General penalty; continuing violations 1-8

-How Code designated and cited 1-1

-Provisions considered as continuations of existing ordinances

-and resolutions 1-5

-Repeal or expiration of ordinances, effect of 1-4

-Severability of parts of Code 1-6

-Supplementation of Code 1-7

-COIN-OPERATED MACHINES

-Authority 7-101

-Definitions 7-101

-License 7-102

-Effect of license 7-107

-Established 7-107

-Presumption 7-103

-Proof of licensing 7-105

-Terms and cost 7-104

-Penalties and enforcement 7-104

-1 100

-COMBUSTIBLE MATERIALS

-Emergency preparedness responsibilities of county council 10-7

-COMMITTEES AND COMMISSIONS.
-See: DEPARTMENTS

-AND OTHER AGENCIES OF COUNTY

-COMPUTATION OF TIME 1.0

-Definitions and rules of construction 1-2

-COMPUTER USE/ELECTRONIC ACCESS POLICY AND

-PROCEDURE

-Officers and employees 16-71 et seq.

-See: OFFICERS AND EMPLOYEES -

-CONTRACTS AND AGREEMENTS

-Alcohol and drug abuse commission's responsibility to enter

-into contracts 12-25

-Certain ordinances and resolutions not affected by Code 12-25

-Code does not affect prior contracts, rights, etc 1-10(6)

-Emergency preparedness responsibilities of county council 1-11

-to contract for goods 10-7

-Library board of trustees responsibilities re contracts 14-5

-Supplementation of Code 14-5

-Suppromentation of Oode T_1
+CODE OF ORDINANCES Section Altering Code Catchlines of sections Certain ordinances and resolutions not affected by Code Code does not affect prior offenses, rights, etc County seal Definitions and rules of construction; generally General penalty; continuing violations How Code designated and cited Provisions considered as continuations of existing ordinances and resolutions 1-9 1-3 1-10 1-11 1-12 1-2 1-8 1-1 Repeal or expiration of ordinances, effect of 1-4 1-6 1-7 COIN-OPERATED MACHINES Authority 7-101 7-102 Effect of license Established Presumption Proof of licensing Terms and cost Penalties and enforcement 7-107 7-103 7-108 7-105 7-104 7-106 COMBUSTIBLE MATERIALS Emergency preparedness responsibilities of county council 10-7 COMMITTEES AND COMMISSIONS.
+See: DEPARTMENTS AND OTHER AGENCIES OF COUNTY COMPUTATION OF TIME Definitions and rules of construction 1-2 COMPUTER USE/ELECTRONIC ACCESS POLICY AND PROCEDURE Officers and employees 16-71 et seq.
+CONTRACTS AND AGREEMENTS Alcohol and drug abuse commission's responsibility to enter into contracts 12-25 1-10(6) 1-11 10-7 14-5 1-7